deepanjana1107/manhattan/README.md

 	- Create a store called "manhattan"
 	- Add the layers described under point 4

+Otherwise the database dump (database_dump.sql), which is also used as a backup, is containing all needed layers.
+It gives the opportunity to recreate the complete database within a SQL query, so the user only needs to publish these database tables.

 ## PgRouting

 In order to provide the user a routing functionality the following steps need to be done.
 For further questions the FOSS4G workshop "Routing with pgRouting" provides